 It’s a remarkable 180-degree turn for someone who was previously a close ally of Trump, briefly headed his White House transition team, and helped him prepare for debates in 2020.
 But it’s not clear how that turn will win him support among the many Republican voters who have rallied behind him since his four indictments.

-If anything, Christie’s attacks on Trump might spare other GOP candidates from having to go on offense against the former president, who has been known to eviscerate his opponents with mud-slinging and name-calling.
+If anything, Christie’s attacks on Trump seem to have helped spare other GOP candidates from having to go on offense against the former president, who has been known to eviscerate his opponents with mud-slinging and name-calling.
 Christie has been on the receiving end of Trump’s attacks before, when they weakened his bid in the 2016 presidential primary.
 The former governor finished sixth before ultimately endorsing Trump for the nomination.

 Former Arkansas Gov. Asa Hutchinson